syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 <td>
 AllowOutlining</td><td>
 Boolean</td><td>
 Specifies whether the groups exports with expand or collapse options or not.Indent space is not maintained when AllowOutlining is set to ‘true’.
-Default value is ‘{{ '_true_' | markdownify }}’.When the Grid contains the Details View definition, the AllowOutlining is set to ‘true’ internally.</td><td>
+Default value is ‘{{{ ''_true_'' | markdownify }}}’.When the Grid contains the Details View definition, the AllowOutlining is set to ‘true’ internally.</td><td>
  True</td></tr>
 <tr>
 <td>